nicolaAtti/Fantasy-Brawl/README.md

 <Strong>Recomended Settings</Strong>

-It's recomended to play this game on a Windows operating system, in order to fully experience it's graphics.
+It's recomended to play this game on a Windows operating system, in order to fully experience it's graphic components.
-Mac and Linux systems will work, but your graphical experience could be ruined.
+Mac and Linux systems will equally work, but the graphical experience could be reduced.

 <Strong>Requirements</Strong>